 Standard Leave of Absence

 Students may be granted a standard leave of absence with the approval of the academic advising office for the student’s school.
 Examples of reasons for a standard leave of absence include: military service (foreign or domestic), full-time internships preventing enrollment in courses, or missionary work.
 The deadline to request a standard leave of absence is the last day to drop classes.
-Students should contact their respective advising office for directions on how to request a standard leave.
+KSAS students should complete the Personal Leave of Absence Request Form to request a standard leave.
+WSE students need to contact the Whiting Advising Office for instructions.

 Emergency Leave of Absence